laravel/bootcamp.laravel.com/resources/docs/deleting-chirps.md

 ## Route

-We'll start again by updating our routes to enable the `destroy` action:
+We'll start again by updating our routes to enable the `chirps.destroy` route:

 ```php filename=routes/web.php
 <?php